 As easy as the regular cleaning is, we did have to knock a few points off, as we tested this mat in a lighter color and found it challenging to keep it clean.
 It marked easily and eventually the back of the mat where our feet usually are started to turn darker and dirty, and it stayed that way.
 It's lovely that these mats come in a variety of bright and light colors, but we've realized there's a reason for the standard black or dark purple mats — it's harder to see the dirt.

 The Manduka PRO mat costs $108, making it the most expensive mat in this review.
 If you've been replacing cheaper mats every year or so, then maybe this will save you money in the long run, but it does feel like a lot of money to spend on a mat, particularly when it doesn't have the best traction.
-If you are looking for a better value, the Prana E.C.O. has slightly better traction than this mat for less than half the price ($48).
+If you are looking for a better value, the Clever Yoga Better Grip costs only $25 and has slightly better traction than this mat.

 The Manduka PRO was the most comfortable mat in our review to practice on.
 It doesn't have the best traction and wasn't our favorite overall, but is a great option for those looking for some extra padding.